by Frank Thomas Smith

 Freedom in culture

 The point on which Solzhenitsyn and Steiner agree is the need for freedom in the cultural sphere.
-This means that everyone be free from both political and economic coercion.
+This means that everyone should be free from both political and economic coercion.
 If you prefer to be a poet or a musician rather than an accountant or a lawyer, and are prepared to exist at a minimum but decent level of physical comfort, you should be able to do so, but not at a starvation level.
-The initiative being considered in several European countries at this time for the rights-state to provide every inhabitant within its borders a Guaranteed Basic Income is a method which would eliminate poverty and make unemployment bearable.
+The initiative being considered in several European countries at this time for the rights-state to provide every inhabitant within its borders a Universal Basic Income is a method which would eliminate poverty and make unemployment bearable.

 The most essential aspect of the spiritual-cultural sphere is education, which is erroneously thought to be a legitimate function of the political state.
 The fact is that state-run education has been and is a dismal failure the world over.
-Private schools, generally speaking, do much better, but by definition they are elitist, not accessible to the great majority.
+Private schools, generally speaking, do much better, but by definition they are elitist and not accessible to the great majority.